 4. Age Your Money

 This rule takes some time for most people.
 Think of this.
 When you put your paycheque in the bank, how quickly do you start using that money?
 Essentially it goes in, and you start paying off your credit card, paying other bills, going shopping, etc. With YNAB, one of the primary objectives is to have that money sit for a long time, using older money first.
 Over time, you contribute to a 'buffer' category (or envelope).
 It might only be a $100 at first.
-Over time you'll save enough money to cover an entire months expenses, needing less and less reason to need your paycheque.
+Over time you'll save enough money to cover an entire months expenses, needing less and less reason to need your paycheque the day you receive it.
 It starts to give you more and more time to correct your course if your pay is interrupted in any way.

 Three Primary Components of YNAB